-property in 2005 we went to see the then Shire CEO about the future of the quarry and were told the quarry would never re-open - it was difficult to tell if it was a quarry then as it was covered in vegetation.
-We have spent a great deal of time and money improving this property which was in a very run down will obtain water from a local bore.
-No further information has been provided.
-The application was referred to the DER and EPA who have advised they have no comment regarding the proposed variation and rehabilitation plan.
+understand that the Shire is now 4.
+WATER

+keen to see cleaned up, a process

+which it is stated in this application The applicant has stated that they

+will take up to 2.5 years.
+Prior to will obtain water from a local bore.

+buying this property in 2005 we went No further information has been

+to see the then Shire CEO about the provided.

-quarry and were told the quarry would never re-open - it was difficult to tell if it was a quarry then as it was covered in vegetation.
-We have spent a great deal of time and money improving this property provided.
-The application was referred to the DER and EPA who have advised they have no comment regarding the proposed variation and rehabilitation
+future of the quarry and were told

+the quarry would never re-open - it The application was referred to the

-would never re-open - it was difficult to tell if it was a quarry then as it was covered in vegetation.
-We have spent a great deal of time and money improving this property The application was referred to the DER and EPA who have advised they have no comment regarding the proposed variation and rehabilitation
+was difficult to tell if it was a quarry DER and EPA who have advised they

-to tell if it was a quarry then as it was covered in vegetation.
-We have spent a great deal of time and money improving this property DER and EPA who have advised they have no comment regarding the proposed variation and rehabilitation
+then as it was covered in vegetation. have no comment regarding the

-covered in vegetation.
-We have spent a great deal of time and money improving this property DER and EPA who have advised they have no comment regarding the proposed variation and rehabilitation

-We have spent a great deal of time and money improving this property have no comment regarding the proposed variation and rehabilitation
+We have spent a great deal of time proposed variation and

-and money improving this property proposed variation and rehabilitation
+and money improving this property rehabilitation plan.

-, , , , , , , , , , , , , , , , , , , ,

-which was in a very run down plan.
+which was in a very run down

 condition prior to our purchase.
 We

-are long-time residents of the Shire of
+are long-time residents of the Shire This submission is noted.

-Northam and contribute in several This submission is noted.
+of Northam and contribute in several

 ways to the community and the

 economy of the town.
 We ask the

 shire to support us by ensuring that

 the stringent conditions relating to

 the issues outlined above are applied

 to this application which will allow us

 to continue to live here in relative

 peace while the crushing process is

 completed and the quarry is

 rehabilitated.